wynonawan/OptionQuantLab/README.md

 ### 5. Dynamic Delta Hedging under MC stock simulation

+For neutralizing the price risk of an option position with respect to small changes in the underlying asset price, the method of Delta hedging is commonly used.
+It builts a portfolio that contains options and the stock shares, and offsets the option's price sensitivity to the underlying aseet by taking a position in the underlying asset.
+For instance:

+Hedged portfolio:

+$$
+\Pi = V - \Delta S
+$$

+where $\Pi$ is the value of the hedged portfolio.

+Shares to hold per option:

+$$
+\text{Shares} = \Delta \times (\text{number of options})
+$$

+Example for call/put options:

+$$
+\Delta_{\text{call}} = N(d_1), \quad \Delta_{\text{put}} = N(d_1) - 1
+$$

+To maintain a neutral-risk position:

+$$
+d\Pi \approx dV - \Delta dS \rightarrow \text{should be approximately zero}
+$$

+For Ddynamic (Discrete-time) hedging:

+Since delta would change over time, you can re-hedge periodically by shorting or longing shares to maintain the best stock position
+At time \(t_j\), rehedge using the current delta:

+$$
+\text{Stock position at } t_j = \Delta_j \times (\text{number of options})
+$$

 Under the same command option `--run-greeks`, it automatically runs a MC simulation of stock progression using formula of geometric brownian motion.
 You can input the number of mc paths you will want to see `-M`, the number of time steps you want to set `-N`.
 In the meantime, it produces a strategy for dynamic hedging by longing call options.
 You can also edit the number of call options `--options`.
 The code plots the first five paths.
 ```
 python run_pricing_analysis.py --run-greeks -M 20 -N 20 -options 200
 ```
+##### Hedging example: Long call options
-The below print out returns 10 mc paths with estimated P&L using delta hedging.
+The below print out returns 10 mc paths with estimated P&L using dynamic delta hedging while longing call options.
+You can see that the P&L off all paths are approximately zero, which is what we expect to see.

 <img width="300" height="174" alt="dynamic_hedging" src="https://github.com/user-attachments/assets/443b47b7-6e27-49bc-87e5-64cd27575bdb" />

 Below figure is an example of the dynamic hedging visualization with default values and 100 options.
-At each time step, it returns strategy as to how many extra stocks should be shorted / longed.
+At each time step, it returns strategy as to how many extra stocks should be shorted / longed, to result in final P&L of almost zero.
 <img width="2260" height="1467" alt="delta_hedge_simulation_3" src="https://github.com/user-attachments/assets/f76b49a4-d648-46c8-9ae4-2c9fc4d77180" />